SurrealAI/surreal/docs/surreal_kube_gke.md

 kube_results_folder: /fs/experiments/foobar
 ```

-6. To run mujoco on kubernetes you need to put your liscense in every container's `~/.mujoco/mjkey.txt`.
+6. To run mujoco on kubernetes you need to put your license in every container's `~/.mujoco/mjkey.txt`.
 Every file under the `mount_secrets` field will be mounted to the `/etc/secrets` directory using Kubernetes Secrets.
 The entry point of the Surreal Docker container will copy `mjkey.txt` from `/etc/secrets` to `~/.mujoco` if it is present.
 So you should write for this to happen.
 ```yaml
 mount_secrets:
   - ~/.mujoco/mjkey.txt